 Another body that faced the same problem while dealing with the definition was the Council of Ministers in September 1993.
 The Committee reached the foregoing conclusion that no agreement on a definition proved possible.
 It also made such an interesting point on the fact that the case of determining 'minorities' is closely connected with the kinds of rights that would be allocated to these minorities.
 The more far reaching the rights might be, the narrower the states would want the definition to be.
 This implies that states are in fear of the recognition of minority rights which can lead to escalation of nationalistic and secessionist movements.
-In the end The Commission introduced certain basic criteria on which minorities should be determined: the group should be less numerous than the rest of the population of the state, the members of the group should reside in the state and have either a nationality of or close and long lasting ties with the state, they should have ethnic, religious or linguistic features differing from those of the rest of the population and finally they should have the will to preserve collectively their distinctive collective identity.
+In the end The Commission introduced certain basic criteria on which minorities should be determined: the group should be less numerous than the rest of the population of the state, the members of the group should reside in the state and have either a nationality of or close and long lasting ties with the state, they should have ethnic, religious or linguistic features differing from those of the rest of the population and finally they should have expressed the wish to be recognized as a minority in the sense that the members of the group should have the will to preserve collectively their distinctive collective identity.